clshortfuse/webhoster/README.md

 ## HttpResponse

-* `.stream` - (`Writable`) - This is generally how you will return with payloads on your custom middleware.
+* `.stream` - (`Writable`) - This is generally how you will return payloads in your custom middleware.
 It's recommended to use `.end(payload)` unless you are sending things in chunks with `.write()`. `.pipe()` is also supported.
 With no middleware, it accepts a `Buffer` or `string`.
 But if are using an Object Mode middleware like `contentWriter.js`, then you can pass an `Object` that can transform the object to JSON and set the appropriate headers automatically.
 * `.headers` - (`OutgoingHttpHeaders`) - The response headers exactly as presented to the NodeJS Server with no modifications.
 * `.status` - (`number`) - The response status
 * `.locals` - (`Object<string,any>`) - Object that gets passed in every step of the middleware chain.
 Application-level variables *should* be presented here.